Emmitt Smith's Success and Achievements in Timeline

 In 1991, Emmitt Smith had 1,563 rushing yards and 12 touchdowns.
 He also clinched the first of four rushing titles, after tallying 160 yards against the Atlanta Falcons in the season finale.

-In 1992, Emmitt Smith led the league in rushing and won the Super Bowl.
-This was the first time this had ever been done.
+In 1992, Emmitt Smith led the league in rushing and won the Super Bowl in the same year.
+It was the first time that had been achieved.

 In 1992, Emmitt Smith set the Cowboys' single-season franchise record and won the rushing title with 1,713 yards.
 He also became the first player to win the league's rushing title and the Super Bowl in the same season.

-1993: Won Super Bowl, MVP Award, Rushing Crown and Super Bowl MVP
+1993: NFL MVP and Super Bowl XXVIII MVP

-In 1993, Emmitt Smith became the only running back to ever win a Super Bowl championship, the NFL Most Valuable Player award, the NFL rushing crown, and the Super Bowl Most Valuable Player award all in the same season.
+In 1993, Emmitt Smith won a Super Bowl championship, the NFL Most Valuable Player award, the NFL rushing crown, and the Super Bowl Most Valuable Player award all in the same season.
+In 1993, he became the only running back to achieve this feat.

 1994: Led League in Rushing Touchdowns

-In 1994, Emmitt Smith led the league with 21 rushing touchdowns, a new career-high, despite battling a hamstring pull late in the season.
-However, the Cowboys lost the NFC Championship Game to the San Francisco 49ers.
+In the 1994 season, Emmitt Smith led the league with 21 rushing touchdowns and was named The Sporting News Athlete of the Year, despite battling a hamstring pull late in the season.

-In 1995, Emmitt Smith led the league in rushing and won the Super Bowl for the third time.
+In 1995, Emmitt Smith led the league in rushing and won the Super Bowl in the same year.

-In 1995, Emmitt Smith set the record for most games in a season with a touchdown and most games in a season with a rushing touchdown, achieving this feat in 15 games.
+In 1995, Emmitt Smith set the record for most games in a season with a touchdown and most games in a season with a rushing touchdown (15).

 In 1996, Emmitt Smith scored his 100th career rushing touchdown and surpassed 10,000 career rushing yards, becoming just the twelfth player in league history and the youngest one to reach this milestone.

-In 1998, Emmitt Smith became the Cowboys' all-time leading rusher and the NFL's all-time rushing touchdown leader.
+In 1998, Emmitt Smith became the Cowboys' all-time leading rusher (passing Dorsett) and the NFL's all-time rushing touchdown leader (surpassing Marcus Allen).

 1999: Inducted into University of Florida Athletic Hall of Fame

-In 2001, Emmitt Smith became the first player in NFL history with 11 consecutive 1,000 yard seasons and the first to post eleven 1,000-yard rushing seasons in a career.
+In 2001, with 1,021 rushing yards, Emmitt Smith became the first player in NFL history with 11 consecutive 1,000 yard seasons and the first to post eleven 1,000-yard rushing seasons in a career.

-On October 27, 2002, Emmitt Smith broke the NFL record in career rushing yards with 18,355, breaking the previous record held by Walter Payton, against the Seattle Seahawks.
+On October 27, 2002, against the Seattle Seahawks, Emmitt Smith broke the NFL record in career rushing yards with 18,355, surpassing the previous record held by Walter Payton.

 2002: Broke NFL Rushing Record

-In 2002, Emmitt Smith broke the NFL rushing record previously held by Walter Payton.
-In the same game, Smith ran for a touchdown that gave him 150 career rushing touchdowns.
+In 2002, Emmitt Smith broke the NFL rushing record previously held by Walter Payton against the Seattle Seahawks, finishing the season with 17,162 career yards.

-In 2004, Emmitt Smith became the oldest player in NFL history to throw his first touchdown pass, throwing a 21-yard touchdown strike on a halfback option play against the New Orleans Saints in week 4, the only passing attempt of his career.
+In 2004, Emmitt Smith threw his first touchdown pass on a halfback option play against the New Orleans Saints, a 21-yard strike, making him the oldest player in NFL history to achieve this.
+It was the only passing attempt of his career.

-2006: Inducted into the College Football Hall of Fame
+2006: Induction into College Football Hall of Fame

 In 2006, Emmitt Smith was inducted into the College Football Hall of Fame.